grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ### addedComponents

-This list has to contain all component extensions that your plugin registers to other extension points using `.addComponent()`. **Added components that are not listed in here won't work.**
+This list must contain all component extensions that your plugin registers to other extension points using `.addComponent()`. **Components that are not listed here won't work.**

 #### Properties